Tourism in Hawaii: Economic

 As Hawaii changed from a Kingdom to a Territory to a State, so too did the dominant industries change.
-Being a primarily agricultural land, producing around 80 percent of the world's pineapples in the 1960s, the addition of Pan Am’s flight route to Hawaii rapidly increased the number of visitors going to the islands.
+Being a primarily agricultural land, producing around 80 percent of the world's pineapples in the 1960s, the addition of Pan Am's flight route to Hawaii rapidly increased the number of visitors going to the islands.
 The years following statehood led to more than double the number of passengers arriving at Honolulu airport.
 As this trend continues to increase, Hawaii's economy has become heavily dependent on the tourism industry.
 Although the economy has seen significant growth with the addition of this industry, some researchers believe this will leave Hawaii susceptible to external economic forces.
 Some examples of these are an economic recession, airline strikes, or varying fuel prices which could devastate the local economy.
 The devastating national economic recession of 2008, hit Hawaii's tourism industry hard.
 In 2008, hotel occupancy dropped to 60 percent, a level not seen since the terrorist attacks in 2001.

 As the economy has returned to normal levels, the tourism industry has continued to grow in Hawaii with the majority of tourists visiting Oahu, Maui, Kauai and the big island of Hawaii.
 Job creation is another benefit of tourism to the islands.
 In 2017, reports say 204,000 jobs were related to tourism.
 This led to $16.78 billion in visitor spending with $1.96 billion generated in tax revenue in that year alone.
 Resorts and the airline business are the primary benefactors of this increase in tourism.

 Environmental

 The Sustainable Tourism Association of Hawaii (formerly the Hawaii Ecotourism Association) was founded in 1995 as a 501(c)(3) nonprofit to nurture the development of sustainable tourism in Hawaii.
-It offers a certification program to educate and recognize conservation-minded tour operators in Hawaii, the only such certification program of its kind in America.
+Ecotourism promotes ecological sustainability by acknowledging the nature and culture of the local communities.
+The Sustainable Tourism Association of Hawaii offers a certification program to educate and recognize conservation-minded tour operators in Hawaii, the only such certification program of its kind in America.
+Based on a study on sustainable tourism, those traveling to Hawaii are interested in the conservation of the natural environment, marine life, and the minimization of plastic.
+A master's student at the University of Hawaiʻi Manoa suggested the concept of regenerative tourism education to foster the relationships between residents, visitors, and the ʻāina, a Hawaiian word meaning "that which feeds" referring to the land and oftentimes the sea.

 The long term environmental implications that Hawaii is facing due to mass tourism has raised concern.
 To combat this and help raise awareness, international environmental organizations have joined forces with local island communities.
 There are major benefits to this type of management, usually described as "values-led management".
 By prioritizing the values and existing sustainable practices by local communities living on heavily visited islands, it preserves their interests and further respects their culture.